- We advise you to exercise normal security precautions in Malaysia overall.

 - Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

-- We advise you to exercise a high degree of caution in all other areas of Sabah.
+- We advise you to exercise a high degree of caution in all parts of eastern Sabah covered by the ESSZone due to the heightened security measures in place.
+See under Safety and Security for further information.

 - If you are intending to travel overland from Malaysia to Thailand, you should also read the travel advice for Thailand which recommends that Australians do not travel to the far southern Thai provinces of Yala, Pattani, Narathiwat and Songkhla, including overland travel from and to the Malaysian border through these provinces.